Several years ago I read a NY Times article about Jon Rimmerman, who makes around $30 million a year selling wine.

 Email Marketing for Real Estate

-Well, right now when you want to go find a property to buy, you probably start by looking on Zillow, the MLS, or maybe you drive around looking for For Sale By Owner signs.
+Well, right now when you want to go find a property to buy, you probably start by looking on online, or maybe you drive around looking for For Sale By Owner signs.

 Now, imagine if you had a list of emails from potential sellers, wholesalers, or real estate agents!